C0bra5/starbound-open-unsupported-files/README.md

 # **Starbound Modding Suite**: Open Unsupported Files
-This plugin allows atom to open specific "unsupported" file types using the your system's default application for that file type.
+This plugin allows atom to open specific "unsupported" file types using your system's default application for that file type.

 # Usage